 5. Split End Repair Serum

+Split ends—when individual strands of hair separate at the ends into two or more pieces—are caused by hair damage from heat tools, over-brushing, or chemical dyes.
+You can prevent split ends by getting enough protein in your diet, avoiding heat tools and excessive hair handling whenever possible, and brushing your hair gently, among other healthy hair habits.
+But once you have them, forget about fixing them with expensive serums or oils.
+Sadly, products that claim to repair split ends really don’t work.
+They can temporarily glue the split ends back together until your next shampoo, or add moisture to conceal and prevent further split ends, but they can’t actually repair your hair.
+“Once your ends are split, the only solution is to go to the salon to get them trimmed,” WebMD explained.
 After you’ve scheduled your next haircut, the rest of the preventative care is up to you.
 To make sure you’re getting sufficient protein, aim to consume about 30 grams at each meal.
 Adding a daily protein shake can be a good way to meet your goals.
-This Integrated Supplements Whey Protein in chocolate blended up with a frozen banana (the frozen part is important), a cup of milk (two percent is good and whole is a darn treat), vanilla extract, and a dash of salt tastes like a milkshake and will get you a little over 29 grams of protein (for a total of only 345 to 375 calories, depending on the milk you use).Get it on Amazon for $16.94.
+This Integrated Supplements Whey Protein in chocolate blended up with a frozen banana (the frozen part is important), a cup of milk (two percent is good and whole is a darn treat), vanilla extract, and a dash of salt tastes like a milkshake and will get you a little over 29 grams of protein (for a total of only 345 to 375 calories, depending on the milk you use).If you’re looking for more hair-strengthening options that come from within, you might consider a supplement that’s specifically suited to address your roots.
+While your nutrition should primarily come from diet, and the long-term use of supplements is highly suspect, several people (after 5,892 reviews, it’s received a 4.4-out-of-5 rating) have seen good results from these HairAnew vitamins from naturenetics.
+(Of course, check with your doctor before taking anything to make sure there won’t be any unexpected interactions.)

 6. Stretch Mark Creams

+Stretch marks are incredibly common.
+They are caused by tearing in a layer of the skin called the dermis and are especially likely to occur during puberty or pregnancy, when the body is growing.
 “Stretch marks are caused by the skin rapidly pulling to accommodate weight gain, growth, or stretching from other causes,” says Jennifer Caudle, DO, a board-certified family physician.
 “Genetics can play a role, and certain medications can as well.
 Stretch marks may fade somewhat over time, but they are generally considered to be permanent.”

 “Many over-the-counter creams claim to remove stretch marks, but they usually provide moisture without a proven benefit of stretch mark removal.
 For treatment options that may help reduce the appearance of stretch marks, it’s best to talk with your doctor.” —Jennifer Caudle, DO

 7. Sheet Masks